ls1intum/Artemis/src/test/cypress/README.md

 | `TEACHING ASSISTANT` |      101      |    1   |
 |     `INSTRUCTOR`     |      103      |    1   |

-The test suite expects two templates (one for usernames and one for passwords) in its configuration, which contain the text `USERID`.
-When authenticating as one of the non-admin users the test will substitute the `USERID` text in the username and password templates with the required ID of the user.
+The test suite expects two templates (one for usernames and one for passwords) in its configuration (see the [general configuration section](#general-configuration)), which contain the text `USERID`.
+When authenticating as one of the non-admin users a test will substitute the `USERID` text in the username and password templates with the required ID (seen in the table) of the user.

 For example a basic template for usernames and passwords could be `user_USERID` and `password_USERID`.
 A test, which needed to authenticate as `INSTRUCTOR` would then use the credentials `user_103`:`password_103` for authentication.